 According to PM Haze, sustainable palm oil companies use zero-burning methods to clear land, respect land rights and work with local communities to minimise the use of fire, protect forests and plant on existing open land.

 Truth be told, it is very difficult to measure whether it is sustainable.
 This is because you cannot tell after it has been refined.
 Even companies that sell SPO admit that they cannot assure that the it is purely sustainable.
 However, it is still optimal to go for SPO.

 What can we do?

 We are currently still slowly progressing towards a palm-oil free world.
-And as we do this, we can try our best to switch to oils like pure coconut or olive oil for cooking (please note that olive oil burns easily and is unsuitable for cooking at high heat).
-We can first check the ingredients of the products we buy – especially our soaps and beauty products and avoid those with palm oil.
+Try your best to switch to pure coconut or olive oil for cooking (please note that olive oil burns easily and is unsuitable for cooking at high heat).
+Also, check the ingredients of the products we buy – especially our soaps and beauty products and avoid those with palm oil.

 While avoiding palm oil in food is difficult, it is easier to make that switch with beauty products.
 Look for products with other oil bases (coconut or jojoba) or simply ensure that SPO is used.
 Often, it will be clearly indicate on the label or packaging.

 it is completely impossible to avoid palm oil.
 But, it is important to understand the problem and slowly reduce our use of products that contains it.
 By voting with our dollar, we are telling suppliers we do not want palm oil.
 Or that we only want SPO.
 This indeed will slowly drive the economic change needed to alleviate the problems that palm oil brings upon society.